pgbarletta/locuaz/docs/source/tutorialsimple.rst

         generator: SPM4gmxmmpbsa
         probe_radius: 3

-Now we begin to deal with a *locuaz* concept, :ref:`basicconcepts:Units`.
+Now we begin to deal with a *locuaz* concept, :ref:`basicconcepts:Blocks`.
 These are the moving parts of *locuaz*.
-The first one is the mutation generator, the *unit* that is in charge of taking the sequence of the current complex and generating a new sequence from it.
+The first one is the mutation generator, the *block* that is in charge of taking the sequence of the current complex and generating a new sequence from it.

  * ``generator``: we are using the :ref:`basicconcepts:SPM4gmxmmpbsa` generator, so later we will have to include *gmxmmpbsa* as a